windsorcli/talos-incus/README.md

 This repository automatically builds Incus images directly from [Talos OS releases](https://github.com/siderolabs/talos).
 When a new Talos version is released, Renovate automatically updates the version and triggers a build that:

 - Downloads the official Talos disk images from `siderolabs/talos`
-- Converts them to the unified Incus format
+- Converts them to split-format Incus images (metadata + disk files)
-- Signs them with GPG
+- Signs all files with GPG
 - Releases them here

 ### Cloudflare Worker Proxy